Brad Paisley pens country song featuring Ukraine’s Zelenskyy

 “We do deal with stuff going on in the world,” Paisley said.
 “How do you sing about things that are truly big — a big deal right now — that also don’t feel like maybe they’re the type of thing that you would be singing about typically?
 And yeah, on this album I have kind of really dug deep and tried to say something.”

-Paisley, who has visited U.S. troops in Afghanistan, said he has been invited to visit Ukraine, which he’d like to do.
+Paisley, who has visited U.S. troops in Afghanistan, said he’s been invited to visit Ukraine, which he’d like to do.
 In the meantime, he hopes the song’s message will bolster the country now facing down year two of the war.

 “That’s where it gets really rewarding… feeling like maybe the heart of this helps paint the picture they want to paint,” Paisley said.